A Look at Each Vaccine: Smallpox Vaccine

 Who should get the smallpox vaccine?

-The smallpox vaccine was at one time given routinely to all children in the United States at about 1 year of age.
+A different version of the smallpox vaccine was at one time given routinely to all children in the United States at about 1 year of age.
 By the 1960s, the risk of smallpox in the United States was dramatically reduced.
-Therefore, because the risks of the vaccine outweighed its benefits, routine administration of the smallpox vaccine to infants in the United States was discontinued in 1971.
-Administration to healthcare workers was discontinued in 1976 and administration to international travelers was discontinued in 1982.
+Therefore, because the risks of the vaccine outweighed its benefits, routine administration of the smallpox vaccine to infants in the United States was discontinued in 1972.
+Administration to healthcare workers was discontinued in 1976, and administration to international travelers was discontinued in 1982.

-Because smallpox no longer occurs anywhere in the world, the vaccine is not available for the public; however, smallpox has been considered a potential weapon in a bioterrorism attack.
-For this reason, some military personnel are immunized with the smallpox vaccine.
+Because smallpox no longer occurs anywhere in the world, the vaccine is not available for the public.
+Vaccination is only recommended for a very small number of people, including some lab workers that work with a related virus and some military personnel.
+Some military personnel are immunized because smallpox has been considered a potential weapon in a bioterrorism attack.
 If a bioterrorist attack were to occur, vaccine recommendations would likely be considered for the public as well.

 How long does immunity to smallpox last?

-The smallpox vaccine was discontinued for routine use in the United States in the early 1970s.
-So, most people in this country younger than 40 years of age have never been vaccinated against smallpox.
-But what about people older than 40?
-Does immunity to smallpox last 40 years or longer?
+The smallpox vaccine was discontinued for routine use in the United States in 1972.
+So, most people in this country younger than 50 years of age have never been vaccinated against smallpox.
+But what about people older than 50?
+Does immunity to smallpox last 50 years or longer?

 The best study to answer this question was performed in England in the early 1900s.
 An outbreak of smallpox affecting more than 1,000 people occurred in Liverpool between 1902 and 1903.
 People infected with smallpox were divided into two groups: those who got smallpox vaccine in infancy and those who did not.
 The fatality rate for 30- to 49-year-olds was 3.7 percent in the vaccinated group and 54 percent in the unvaccinated group.
-For those older than 50 years of age, the fatality rate was 5.5 percent in the vaccinated group and 50 percent in the unvaccinated group (Cohen, J. Smallpox vaccinations: how much protection remains?
-Science 2001;294:885).
+For those older than 50 years of age, the fatality rate was 5.5 percent in the vaccinated group and 50 percent in the unvaccinated group.

 Therefore, smallpox vaccine protected against disease caused by smallpox, even 50 years after vaccination.